jiahuan-he/SD-realtime-collaboration/README.md

 #### 6.2.
 GUI
 - More clicking, less typing: The system would be easier to use if some interactions with the system could be done by clicking instead of typing.
 Eg. selecting stocks/flows to edit the initial value and add equation
+- Aesthetics, customizable appearance etc.

+#### 6.3.
+Authentication
+- More security measures should be implemented.
+Currently, users are able to "signin" using a shared "Simulation ID".
+However, it is not the most reliable measure.
+#### 6.4.
+More Features
+- Simulation roll back to previous state
+- In-app chat
+- Save simulation data
+#### 6.5.
+More Testing
+- Unit testing, more snapshot testing covering all react components, etc.